wolfSSL/documentation/wolfBoot/src/chapter06.md

 - `KEY_VERIFY_APP_ONLY` only verifies the main application, with partition id 1
 - `KEY_VERIFY_SELF_ONLY` this key can only be used to authenticate wolfBoot self-updates (id = 0)
 - `KEY_VERIFY_ONLY_ID(N)` macro that can be used to restrict the usage of the key to a specific partition id `N`

-#### Sign tool

-`sign` and `sign.py` produce a signed firmware image by creating a manifest header in the format supported by wolfBoot.

-Usage: `sign[.py] [OPTIONS] IMAGE.BIN KEY.DER VERSION`

-`IMAGE.BIN`:  A file containing the binary firmware/software to sign `KEY.DER`:    Private key file, in DER format, to sign the binary image `VERSION`:    The version associated with this signed software `OPTIONS`:    Zero or more options, described below

-#### Public key signature options

-If none of the following arguments is given, the tool will try to guess the key size from the format and key length detected in KEY.DER.

-  * `--ed25519` Use ED25519 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--ed448` Use ED448 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--ecc256` Use ecc256 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--ecc384` Use ecc384 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--rsa2048` Use rsa2048 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--rsa3072` Use rsa3072 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--rsa4096` Use rsa4096 for signing the firmware.
-Assume that the given KEY.DER
-file is in this format.

-  * `--no-sign` Disable secure boot signature verification.
-No signature verification is performed in the bootloader, and the KEY.DER argument is ignored.

 ### Signing Firmware